5 More Home-Run Tech Stocks

 The week that was

-There's your checkup.
-See you back here next weekend for more tech-stock talk.
-In the meantime, you can check out the Fool's latest special report -- "3 Stocks That Will Help You Retire Rich" -- and add the Big Idea portfolio stocks to your Foolish watchlist for ongoing, up-to-the-minute coverage.
-Both the report and the watchlist as 100% free to use:
+Such is the wild world of investing in innovators.
+See you back here next weekend for more tech stock talk.
+In the meantime, you can check out the Fool's latest special report - "3 Stocks That Will Help You Retire Rich" -- and add the Big Idea portfolio stocks to your Foolish Watchlist for ongoing, up-to-the-minute coverage.
+Both the report and the Watchlist as 100% free to use.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.